Home» Gadgets» Mobiles» POCO M8 Pro Launches in Nepal: The New Mid-Range Value King?

 POCO M8 Pro

 Before we get into the overview, it is worth understanding where the M8 Pro fits in POCO’s lineup.
 The X series sits at the top, covering the performance flagship space.
 The F series handles the semi-premium segment.
-And the M series sits below both, POCO’s more budget-friendly offering.
+The M series, meanwhile, targets the budget market.

-After going quiet in January 2024 with no new launches for over a year, POCO woke up in early 2026 with a string of solid releases.
-And now, with the M8 Pro, POCO is finally completing the lineup in Nepal.
+POCO went silent from January 2024 and didn’t launch anything for over a year.
+Then they came back in early 2026 with some solid releases.
+With the M8 Pro, POCO is finally completing the lineup in Nepal.
 Hopefully, the momentum continues.

 Latest Mobile Prices